 When applying for a Worker Identification card, the applicant will need to bring proof that the applicant is at least eighteen (18) years old by submitting two (2) of the following:

 - Original passport or visa which includes date of birth

 - Original Florida ID card

 - Any other original photo ID which includes date of birth

 Information Guide for New Business Owners

 New businesses must obtain their local business tax prior to engaging in their enterprise.
 This varies depending on the type of business, employees, and seating.
 Anyone seeking new local business tax after March 31st, will pay a prorated tax fee.
-To apply for a local business tax, contact the Tax Collector’s Office at (305) 295-5063, or visit any Tax Collector’s Office.
+To apply for a local business tax, please complete and submit a Local Business Tax Application to the email address on top of the application or visit any Tax Collector's Office to apply in person.

 The information needed to obtain a local business tax includes, but is not limited to the following items:

 (1) Business name; Owner(s) or President's Name; Mailing Address; Physical Location of Business; Telephone Number(s); Social Security or Federal ID Number; and a copy of the Fictitious Name Registration and/or Corporation Papers.

 (2) Businesses regulated by the State of Florida or County Agencies, a copy of the documents provided by the state or county, as proof of your compliance, will be required with your application for an initial local business tax.